The Innocents (2021 film)

-The Innocents (De uskyldige) is a 2021 Norwegian supernatural dark fantasy thriller horror film written and directed by Eskil Vogt.
-The film premiered in the Un Certain Regard section at the 74th Cannes Film Festival on 11 July 2021.
+The Innocents (De uskyldige) is a 2021 supernatural dark fantasy horror thriller film written and directed by Eskil Vogt.
+The film premiered in the Un Certain Regard section of the 74th Cannes Film Festival on 11 July 2021.

 Plot

 A young girl named Ida and her older sister Anna, who has nonverbal autism, have moved into an apartment with their parents.
 One day, Ida meets a young boy named Ben, who possesses telekinetic and telepathic abilities, and the two strike up a friendship.
 While hanging out with Ben, Ida becomes disturbed when he kills a stray cat by crushing its skull after dropping it from the top of the apartment complex's stairs.
 Ida later meets another girl, Aisha, who has similar abilities to Ben.
 Anna is later revealed to also have powers and eventually begins to tentatively speak with Aisha's support, much to the joy of her parents.
 Anna, Aisha, and Ben's powers are strongest when the three are together, with Ida seemingly being the only one in the group who lacks powers.

 The children become close friends and practice their powers to strengthen them.
 However, their friendship is soiled when Ben becomes angry at an insulting telepathic message and injures Anna.
 Later at home, Ben assaults his abusive mother and eventually kills her, leaving her body in the kitchen.

 Ben starts to become increasingly erratic and violent, eventually using his powers to manipulate a neighbor into murdering a bully who had earlier harassed him and Ida.
 He later confides his mind control abilities to Ida, who initially does not believe him until he causes her to climb on top of a refrigerator, where she hallucinates a snake that Ben claims he did not create mentally.
 Later, Aisha confronts Ben after he telekinetically snaps the leg of another young boy, causing another fight between the two of them until Ida intervenes.
 The girls resolve to stop Ben to keep him from hurting them and other people.
 That night, however, Anna and Ida are not allowed to leave their apartment by their parents, and Aisha is murdered by her mother, who is being manipulated by Ben; consequently, Anna loses her ability to speak.